Solved! Is a Home Warranty Worth It?

 - The cost of service visits

 After the list of covered systems, the most important section for a home buyer to read is the conditions that will void their home warranty.
 The new warranty won’t help the buyer replace the furnace if the coverage is voided as a result of the previous homeowner neglecting to clean or service the furnace in the last 10 years.
-In addition, it’s important to determine whether a DIY fix will invalidate coverage, because it will help homeowners determine when to call in a contractor to assess problems rather than trying to do quick repairs that might end up costing more later.
+In addition, it’s important for a homeowner to determine whether a DIY fix will invalidate coverage, because it will help them determine when to call in a contractor to assess problems rather than trying to do quick repairs that might end up costing more later.

 A home warranty protects both a home buyer and a home seller.